 4. What is the minimum GPA required for admission to the Accelerated Bachelor of Science in Nursing program at Roseman?

 The minimum cumulative prerequisite grade point average is 2.75 on a 4.0 scale.
 The minimum cumulative GPA of the last 60-credits of college-level (undergraduate) coursework is 2.75 on a 4.0 scale.
 All prerequisite coursework must be completed with a “C” or better grade to be accepted for transfer.
-Please note that meeting minimum admission requirements does not guarantee admission.
+Please note that meeting the minimum admission requirements does not guarantee admission.

 5. Does the program base admission entirely on GPA?